rexresearch

 lower temperature and contains less particulate.
 The off-gas is

-passed through a cleaning system 164 to further cool down, remove
+passed through a cleaning system 164 to further cool down,

-requirements, the syngas production has fewer problems of H2O
+combustion requirements, the syngas production has fewer

-separation and NOx formation.
-The syngas can be used as a fuel for
+problems of H2O separation and NOx formation.
+The syngas can be

-ordinary heating, a raw material for production of chemicals and
+used as a fuel for ordinary heating, a raw material for

-liquid fuels, a hydrogen source after separation, a fuel to drive
+after separation, a fuel to drive a power plant, or a reducing

-a power plant, or a reducing gas for iron ore reduction.
-Various
+gas for iron ore reduction.
+Various heat exchangers can be

-heat exchangers can be installed along the line to utilize waste
+installed along the line to utilize waste heat.

 US6277168